caspersg/aFuncLang/README.md

 functions, maps, objects, conditionals and modules can all be represented as functions, using haskell like syntax for functions and pattern matching in javascript

+I want to explore deriving as much of a useful language as I can from the simplest constructs

 ## features
 - purely functional (unless using imported javascript)